Name of breed: Brumby

 Modern day Brumby: While most Brumbies remain wild, those that are domesticated are put to many uses.
 They make fantastic stock horses, especially in arid environments where other horses may not thrive.
 The Australian Brumby Horse Register encourages owners to register their horses, celebrate their breeding, and preserve Brumby bloodlines.
 This has led to the inclusion of Brumbies at breed-specific competitions and more widespread recognition of their unique qualities.
 Brumbies excel as therapy horses, pony club mounts, show horses and trail horses.

 Fancy taming your very own wild Aussie Brumby?
-Check out the Desert Brumby Safari!
+Check out our Desert Brumby Safari!

 Image credits: Sciblogs, Pinterest, Discover Central Australia.